Andrevitali/g8-2024-website/_pages/data.markdown

 <br>
 Moreover  [**La Puntarella Rossa**](h https://www.puntarellarossa.it/2019/10/29le-migliori-gricie-di-roma-sfida-a-sette-con-prezzi-e-classifica/) mentions <i>Osteria Bonelli</i> and <i>da Enzo al 29</i> for the best gricia in Rome.
 <br>
-Lastly, for pajata and baccalà CraveIT reccomands <i>Dar Filettaro</i> and <i>Sora Lella</i> respectively, two important realities in the panorama of traditional Roman cuisine.
+Lastly, for pajata and baccalà CraveIT reccomands <i>Dar Filettaro</i> and <i>Sora Lella</i> respectively, two important realities in the panorama of traditional Roman cuisine, see also [**La Puntarella Rossa**](https://www.puntarellarossa.it/2017/11/24/dove-mangiare-il-baccala-a-roma/).

 <br>
 <br>
 A peculiarly encouraging result is that the top 2 places among CraveIT’s “carciofi alla giudia” results are restaurants located at the Jewish ghetto, an area where no restaurants recommended for other dishes appear.
 The dish is classic in Roman Jewish tradition but is widely cooked and eaten in any restaurant offering Roman cuisine.